ICAMS/Kanapy/docs/builds/html/_sources/usage.rst.txt

     $ conda activate knpy
     (knpy) $ cd kanapy-master/examples/sphere_packing/
+    (knpy) $ kanapy genStats -f stat_input.json
-    (knpy) $ kanapy statgenerate --filename stat_input.json
+    (knpy) $ kanapy genRVE -f stat_input.json
     (knpy) $ kanapy pack
-    (knpy) $ kanapy neperoutput --timestep 750
+    (knpy) $ kanapy neperoutput -timestep 750

-After navigating to the directory where the input file ``stat_input.json`` is located, kanapy's CLI command ``statgenerate`` is executed along with its argument (name of the input file).
-It generates the necessary particle, RVE, and the simulation attributes, and it writes it to json files.
+After navigating to the directory where the input file ``stat_input.json`` is located, kanapy's CLI command ``genStats`` is executed along with its argument (name of the input file).
+It creates an exemplary 'Input_distribution.png' file depicting the Log-normal distribution corresponding to the input statistics defined in ``stat_input.json``.
+Modifications can be made to the input statistics based on this plot.
+Next the ``genRVE`` command is executed to generate the necessary particle, RVE, and the simulation attributes, and it writes it to json files.
 Next the ``pack`` command is called to run the particle packing simulation.
-This command looks for the json files generated by ``statgenerate`` and reads the files for extracting the information required for the packing simulation.
+This command looks for the json files generated by ``genRVE`` and reads the files for extracting the information required for the packing simulation.
 At each time step of the packing simulation, kanapy will write out a dump file containing information of particle positions and other attributes.
-Finally, the ``neperoutput`` command (Optional) can be called to write out the position and weights files required for further post-processing.
+Finally, the ``neperOutput`` command (Optional) can be called to write out the position and weights files required for further post-processing.
 This function takes the specified timestep value as an input parameter and reads the corresponding, previously generated dump file.
 By extracting the particle's position and dimensions, it creates the ``sphere_positions.txt`` & ``sphere_weights.txt`` files.

 .. note:: 1.
-The ``neperoutput`` command requires the simulation timestep as input.
+The ``neperOutput`` command requires the simulation timestep as input.
 The choice of the timestep is very important.
              It is suggested to choose the time step at which the spheres are tightly packed and at which there is the least amount of overlap.
 The remaining empty spaces will get assigned to the closest sphere when it is sent to the tessellation and meshing routine.
 Please refer to :ref:`Microstructure with equiaxed grains` for more details.